Paddle Georgia 2022

 Paddle Georgia participants should be aware that this canoe trip is not a commercially-guided trip.
 While Georgia River Network and Paddle Georgia staff will be available on the river during each day’s paddle and participants with medical and/or First Aid training will be identified, we cannot personally ensure the safety of all participants.
 Unlike a commercial trip in which paid guides direct you through each bend of the river, Paddle Georgia is designed to be your adventure, and as such, you are responsible for your own safety.
 All participants are assuming risks (some of which are outlined below) while participating in Paddle Georgia.

-Skill Level Required: The Okefenokee-St. Marys River trip suitable for most novice paddlers.
-The journey into the swamp will take approximately 8 hours and there is only one location to get out of your boat (Monkey Lake Shelter 7 miles from our launch site).
-Paddlers should have a basic understanding of paddle strokes, should be able to control their vessels in moving water and be capable of self-rescue in moving or deep water.
+Skill Level Required: This trip suitable for most novice paddlers.
 If you are new to paddling, we highly recommend that you take a canoe/kayak paddling course prior to the trip.
 Our route is all flat water; there are no shoals or rapids.

 For a reminder of basic paddling safety practices, watch this American Canoe Association Video.